 The Crimson Agenda: Maoist Protest and Terror

-Looking at the present situation, the book The Crimson Agenda: Maoist Pretest and Terror, by former Police Commissioner of Calcutta, Ranjit Kumar Gupta, is very important to understand the intricacies of Naxalite movement in India.
-It is a useful book for strategic analysts, counter insurgency experts and researchers.
+Looking at the present situation, the book The Crimson Agenda: Maoist Pretest and Terror, by former Police Commissioner of Calcutta, Ranjit Kumar Gupta, is very important to understand the intricacies of the Naxalite movement in India.
+It is a useful book for strategic analysts, counter-insurgency experts and researchers.
 This is a book of 228 pages with 16 chapters, which starts with ‘prologue’ and ends with ‘postscript’.

-The book basically discusses the radical changes of Naxalite outfits at strategic, operational, geographical, and cadre level.
-The book starts with Maoist insurgency in India, its expansion later, and current status.
+The book basically discusses the radical changes of Naxalite outfits at strategic, operational, geographical, and cadre levels.
+The book starts with the Maoist insurgency in India, its expansion later, and its current status.
 The author argues that the present Maoist insurgents are better equipped and properly trained to wage guerilla warfare.
-They have learnt all these from the past mistakes, which were committed by their leaders.
+They have learnt all these from past mistakes, which were committed by their leaders.
 Although Charu Mazumdar started guerilla war in India, he had never learnt from mistakes or failure in any operations.
-According to guerilla warfare principle, the leaders should learn from mistakes and change the strategy accordingly.
+According to the guerilla warfare principle, leaders should learn from mistakes and change the strategy accordingly.

 The author says the modern day-Maoists have studied Mao’s thoughts carefully.
 They have also studied the actions of Ernesto ‘Che’ Guevara, who has left behind very practical and detailed instructions for launching a guerilla war.

-The present Naxalite resurgence, there seems to be no unified or central control of the Maoist activities in various parts of the country and no coordination and common understanding.
-The author has raised a question whether the Maoists, operating under the banner of the PWG, would start their terrorist struggle in the urban areas also.
+In the present Naxalite resurgence, there seems to be no unified or central control of the Maoist activities in various parts of the country and no coordination and common understanding.
+The author has raised the question of whether the Maoists, operating under the banner of the PWG, would start their terrorist struggle in the urban areas also.
 Their killings have not yet reached the kind of figures that used to rock Calcutta in 1970-71, but their arsenal is strong, much stronger than the West Bengal urban guerrilla ever had.
-For some time at least, they will stick to guerrilla principles.
-With a base in Telengana, they may turn to cities.
-Until now, urban terrorism has been avoided, the mistake and defeat of the urban Maoist insurgency is remembered by the new learners of the revolution.
+For some time, at least, they will stick to guerrilla principles.
+With a base in Telangana, they may turn to cities.
+Until now, urban terrorism has been avoided, the mistake and defeat of the urban Maoist insurgency are remembered by the new learners of the revolution.

-In spite of the action of the state police force supported by paramilitary forces, the left wing extremists have not only held out but have advanced, organizing strong bases in widening areas.
-Poor counter-insurgency strategies, inadequate studies of Naxal strategies account for a lack of an effective counter terrorism action.
+In spite of the action of the state police force supported by paramilitary forces, the left-wing extremists have not only held out but have advanced, organizing strong bases in widening areas.
+Poor counter-insurgency strategies, inadequate studies of Naxal strategies account for the lack of an effective counter-terrorism action.

-In Chapter six, the author has discussed the socio-economic profile the Medinapur district where the first Naxalite incident was reported in 1967.
-By the first half of 1970 the campaign to establish a liberated zone in Medinapur was over because of infighting in the Naxalite party.
-Another factor was shift of Naxalite bases from rural areas to urban areas particularly in Kolkata.
+In Chapter Six, the author has discussed the socio-economic profile of the Medinipur district where the first Naxalite incident was reported in 1967.
+By the first half of 1970, the campaign to establish a liberated zone in Medinipur was over because of infighting in the Naxalite party.
+Another factor was the shift of Naxalite bases from rural areas to urban areas, particularly in Kolkata.
 The movement failed due to lumpenisation in the party and the disillusionment of the young with the leadership.

-As a senior police officer during the pick of Naxalite movement in West Bengal, the author analyzes the role of intelligence in counter insurgency operations, because the anti-social and the Maoist combine often had to come out of secrecy, i.e., come out of their incognito presence.
+As a senior police officer during the pick of the Naxalite movement in West Bengal, the author analyzes the role of intelligence in counter-insurgency operations, because the anti-social and the Maoist combine often had to come out of secrecy, i.e., come out of their incognito presence.
 The present-day Naxalites are no more confined to traditional weapons.
-They are better equipped than state police forces and use latest modern communication gadgets to track police movements.
+They are better equipped than state police forces and use the latest modern communication gadgets to track police movements.
 Gathering intelligence for the guerrilla command is a major contribution in support.
 The police force and the security forces have to know the terrorist intelligence gathering mechanism in order to bypass it.
-In Guerrilla warfare there is considerable devolution of power to the field -level activities.
-Hence, arrest of a senior leader of the party would not affect much on its operations.
-In dealing with the Naxalites, the state needs professional troops and police forces to counter the Naxalites, who generally live in sympathetic human environment.
+In Guerrilla warfare there is considerable devolution of power to the field-level activities.
+Hence, the arrest of a senior leader of the party would not affect much on its operations.
+In dealing with the Naxalites, the state needs professional troops and police forces to counter the Naxalites, who generally live in the sympathetic human environment.